tinashi01/News-Reader-CLI/README.md

-# phase-3-project
+## Introduction
-Phase 3 Project - News Reader CLI Application
+Technology News Reader CLI Application

-This is a News Reader CLI application to browse article titles and view them.
+This is a Technology News Reader CLI application to browse articles and view them.

 ## Installation
+First execute to download dependencies:

+    $ bundle install

+Then to run app:

     $ ruby bin/news_reader